HefeiQ/hefeiq.github.io/_interview/phone-interview-uwlax.md

 **What courses would you like to teach?**

-With my industry experience I am excited about teaching following courses:
+With my industry experience I am excited about teaching the courses like:

 - CS 101 Introduction to Computing
 - CS 103 Elementary Database Principles and Design